BlackRock Inc. Acquires Additi - GuruFocus.com

 Conclusion

-In conclusion, BlackRock Inc. (Trades, Portfolio)'s recent acquisition of additional shares in Grand Canyon Education Inc. is a noteworthy transaction for value investors.
-With a strong financial profile and promising stock performance, Grand Canyon Education Inc. presents an attractive investment opportunity.
-However, investors should conduct their own due diligence before making investment decisions.
+In conclusion, BlackRock Inc. (Trades, Portfolio)'s recent acquisition of additional shares in iShares MSCI Intl Size Factor ETF is a significant move that further diversifies its portfolio.
+While the financial health and performance indicators of ISZE are currently not available, the stock's GF Score suggests good outperformance potential.
+As always, investors are advised to conduct their own comprehensive analysis before making investment decisions.